Legislative and Regulatory Priorities

 NCSHA’s overarching goal is an affordably housed nation.
 To achieve this, NCSHA will pursue on behalf of its HFA members the federal housing resources, policies, and flexibility necessary for them to respond fully to the broad spectrum of affordable housing needs they serve, including housing for families, persons with special needs, the elderly, and the homeless and those at risk of homelessness; through homeownership and rental housing; with both new production and preservation; and in urban, suburban, and rural areas.

-- Preserve and strengthen the Low Income Housing Tax Credit, including by increasing its authority by at least 50 percent (see Appendix for more detail).
+- Expand the Low Income Housing Tax Credit by at least 50 percent and implement improvements to it and tax-exempt Multifamily Housing Bonds to enable them to serve more low-income renters (see Appendix for more detail).

-- Increase Low Income Housing Tax Credit authority by at least 50 percent.
+- Increase the Housing Credit cap authority by at least 50 percent.

 - Establish a national pool through which expired private activity tax-exempt Housing Bond authority is redistributed to states that exhaust theirs.